PBRT/dailyfiles/README.md

 It's a new way to share interresting images with family or friends group.

-The final goal of this app is to receive one image by day, to be surprised.
+The final goal of this app is to receive one image by day on your cell, to be surprised.
 It's still in development.

 ## INSTALLATION